 |Bonsoir||Hello (Good Evening)|

 Properly greeting someone can open up new connections as well as deepen existing ones.
-Pronouncing “Hello, how are you?” correctly in French may seem like a small feat, but it can have a big impact on your conversations with French speakers throughout the world.
+Pronouncing “Hello” and “how are you?” in French correctly may seem like a small feat, but it can have a big impact on your conversations with French speakers throughout the world.

 While bonjour is a great option and will get you by in any passing conversation, there are so many other friendly French salutations at your disposal.
 You’ll find ones for greeting an old friend and others for telling that same friend you’ll catch up with them again in the future.
 You’ll even come across phrases to use with strangers.
 All of these phrases will improve your knowledge of the French language and impress your bilingual friends.